OCA/helpdesk/README.md

 OCA, or the [Odoo Community Association](http://odoo-community.org/), is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.

+---

+I have successfully run the `helpdesk_mgmt` module within Odoo 17.0 and added Arabic translations for the module.